RitamPal26/frontdesk-advisor/README.md

 uv run livekit_integration.py dev
 ```

-Based on the Firebase documentation, here are the necessary changes for your functions setup section:[1][2][3]
+Based on the Firebase documentation, here are the necessary changes for your functions setup section:

 ### 3. Setup Functions (Firebase Emulator & Firestore)